ViacheslavSoroka/SwiftHelpers/README.md

 }
 ```

-It looks really shorter and more understandable, isn't it?
+It looks really shorter and more understandable, doesn't it?

 #### TODO